SecEveryday/blog/README.md

 # eleventy-blog
-An example blog site using Eleventy that covers fundamental functionality.
+An example basdaslog site using Eleventy that covers fundamental functionality.

 The following article accompanies this repo.